CadQuery/cadquery/doc/cqgi.rst

 If the script failed, the exception property contains the exception object.

-If your have a way to get inputs from a user, you can override any of the constants defined in the user script with new values::
+If you have a way to get inputs from a user, you can override any of the constants defined in the user script with new values::

     from cadquery import cqgi